-The HIV-1 envelope glycoproteins (gp120-gp41), which mediate receptor binding and entry, are the major targets for neutralizing antibodies.
-Although the envelope glycoproteins are immunogenic and induce a variety of antibodies, the neutralizing antibodies that are induced are strain-specific and the majority of the immune response is diverted to non-neutralizing determinants.
+The HIV-1 envelope glycoproteins (gp120-gp41), which mediate receptor binding and entry, are the major targets of neutralizing antibodies.
+Although the envelope glycoproteins are immunogenic and induce a variety of antibodies, the neutralizing antibodies that are induced are strain-specific and the immune response is mostly diverted to non-neutralizing determinants.
 Broadly neutralizing antibodies have been isolated only from natural HIV infection, and rarely, as only five broadly-neutralizing antibodies have been identified to date.
-Three are gp41-directed (2F5, 4E10 and Z13) and the other two (b12 and 2G12) are gp120-directed.
+Three of these antibodies are gp41-directed (2F5, 4E10 and Z13) and the other two (b12 and 2G12) are gp120-directed.
 The three gp41 neutralizing antibodies recognize the membrane proximal region (MPR) of the HIV-1 gp41 glycoprotein.
-The MPR region includes a series of amino acids that lie on the HIV virus surface, just before gp41 crosses the viral membrane.
-The MPR is highly hydrophobic (fifty percent of its residues are hydrophobic) and is highly conserved across many HIV clades.
-Recently, the hydrophobic context of MPR and the presence of lipid membrane were shown to be important for the optimal binding of 2F5 and 4E10 antibodies.
-To date, immunization with conserved membrane proximal elements or the core 2F5 epitope in a number of contexts has failed to elicit broadly neutralizing antibodies.
+The membrane proximal region (MPR) region includes a series of amino acids that lie on the HIV virus surface, just before gp41 crosses the viral membrane.
+The MPR is highly hydrophobic (50% of its residues are hydrophobic) and is highly conserved across many HIV clades.
+Recently, the hydrophobic part of MPR and the presence of lipid membrane were shown to bind to 2F5 and 4E10 antibodies.
+To date, immunization with conserved membrane proximal elements or the core 2F5 epitope has failed to elicit broadly neutralizing antibodies.

 FDA Technology Transfer Program